TaxoPress/TaxoPress/readme.md

-TaxoPress enables you to manage Tags, Categories and all your WordPress taxonomy terms.

-== Description ==

 TaxoPress allows you to create and manage Tags, Categories, and all your WordPress taxonomy terms.
 TaxoPress can help with all your WordPress content, from adding Tags and Categories to Pages, to managing WooCommerce Product Categories and bbPress Topic Tags.

 With TaxoPress, you can organize, optimize, and showcase all your WordPress content: